finos/common-domain-model/docs/contribution.md

 as a composable model** whereby financial objects can be constructed bottom-up based on building-block components.
-A composable and modular approach allows for a streamlined model to address a broad scope of operational processes consistently across firms\' front-to-back flows and across asset classes.
+A composable and modular approach allows for a streamlined model to address a broad scope of operational processes consistently across firms' front-to-back flows and across asset classes.
 The main groups of composable components are:

 -   **Financial products**: e.g. the same *option* component is re-used